 Keeping white sneakers pristine takes some serious upkeep — but these handy, environmentally-friendly wipes make it easy.
 We love that they come in individual packets that are easy to stash in the pocket of a backpack.

-This handheld kit features 23 tools and retails for less than $30.
+This handheld kit features 23 tools, like a level, screwdriver, hammer and more, and retails for less than $30.
 Talk about compact and efficient!

-The slim size of the K-Mini — less than 5-inches wide — makes it perfect for apartment or dorm living.
+The slim size of the K-Mini coffee maker — less than 5-inches wide — makes it perfect for apartment or dorm living.

-College move-in day is hectic and with COVID-19 making elevators tricky to use, expect to be lugging things up stairwells.
+College move-in day is hectic, expect to be lugging things up and down stairs all day long.
 These bags store all of the essentials and can easily be stored flat and under a bed when not in use.

 For more stories like this, check out:

-- Everything you'll need to get your fifth-grader ready for the school year
+- 29 back-to-school supplies they'll need for the new school year

 - This tumbler has a 22,000-person waitlist and it’s finally back in stock